ngxs/store/docs/concepts/store/README.md

 #### `dispatch` Utility

 NGXS offers a utility function named `dispatch`, which takes an action as a parameter and returns a function.
 This function can then be called with parameters for the action constructor.
-Subsequently, the provided action is dispatched at the end:
+When this function is called, the action is created and is dispatched immediately:

 ```ts
 import { dispatch } from '@ngxs/store';